-Property and equipment is subsequently measured at cost less accumulated amortization, less any accumulated impairment losses, with the exception of land which is not depreciated.
+Property and equipment is subsequently measured at cost less accumulated amortization, less any accumulated impairment losses.

 When parts of an item of property and equipment have different useful lives, they are accounted for as separate items (major components) of property and equipment.